Medically Reviewed by Barrett Eubanks, M.D.

 What Are Phakic Intraocular Lenses (IOLs)?
 What Is the Surgery to Implant Them Like?

 Phakic intraocular lenses (IOLs) are, in many ways, like permanent contact lenses.
-They are made from either plastic or silicone.
-They are implanted in the eye so your need for removable contact lenses or glasses will at least be reduced.
+They are made from special plastics.
+They are implanted in the eye to reduce or eliminate the need for contact lenses or glasses.
 Unlike artificial lenses that replace your eye’s natural lens, like those used to treat cataracts, phakic lenses go over the natural lens of your eye to enhance its ability to refract light onto your retina.

 Studies on the effectiveness of phakic lenses found that these devices were still safe and effective at a five-year follow-up point.
-They are not for everyone, but they may be a good option for those who want more permanent vision correction but are not interested in laser surgeries like LASIK.
+They may be a good option for those who want surgical vision correction but are not interested in laser surgeries like LASIK.

 Why Choose Phakic Lenses Instead of LASIK?